-Early Origins of the lamberd family
+Early Origins of the Lamberd family

 The surname Lamberd was first found in Surrey where they were descended from the ancient Count of Mons and Louvain, born 940 A.D. died 1004.
 His three sons were Baldwin, Ralph, and Hugh Lambert.
 Accompanying Duke William to England at the Battle of Hastings, a Norman chief, Haco Lambert acquired lands from Duke William and is recorded in the Domesday Book.
-Descended was Henry Fitz Lambert living in 1235 who was a benefactor of the church at Lincoln.
-Early records of the family were found the in the parish of Kirkby in Malham Dale in the West Riding of Yorkshire.
-"The church is a large and handsome building, of the style that prevailed in the reign of Henry VII., and is the burial-place of the Lambert family, of whom General Lambert was distinguished, on the side of Cromwell, in the civil war."
-CITATION[CLOSE]

-Early History of the lamberd family
+Early History of the Lamberd family

 This web page shows only a small excerpt of our Lamberd research.
-Another 138 words (10 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early lamberd History in all our PDF Extended History products and printed products wherever possible.
+Another 138 words (10 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early Lamberd History in all our PDF Extended History products and printed products wherever possible.

-lamberd Spelling Variations
+Lamberd Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
-Many variations of the name lamberd have been found, including Lambert, Lambard, Lamberth and others.
+Many variations of the name Lamberd have been found, including Lambert, Lambard, Lamberth and others.

-Early Notables of the lamberd family (pre 1700)
+Early Notables of the Lamberd family (pre 1700)

 Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary general and politician, imprisoned in the Tower of...

-Migration of the lamberd family to Ireland
+Migration of the Lamberd family to Ireland

-Some of the lamberd family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Lamberd family moved to Ireland, but this topic is not covered in this excerpt.